amanrai31/React2/REVISE.md

 -----

 - Thinking about UI declaratively(REACT way)
-- Choosing the State Structure, avoid unnecessary/duplication of state, State mirroring
+- Choosing the State Structure, avoid unnecessary/duplication of state, STATE MIRRORING
 - Preserving and Resetting State (State is tied to a position in the render tree)
 - useReducer, reducer f/n, dispatch, implement useReducer from scratch, useImmerReducer
 - passing data deep with context(CSS property inheritence analogy) || createContext, useContext